philschatz/physics-independent/README.md

 physics-independent
 ===================

-An independent physics title, initiall for IEB schools in South Africa
+An independent physics title, initially for IEB schools in South Africa